Aditya-A-Gupta/PMAccelerator_Tech_Assignment/README.md

 5. ### <a name="_98sjjvslok84"></a>Data Visualizations:
 - Distribution of Temperature:

-The dataset is left-skewed but not much.
+  -The dataset is left-skewed but not much.
 This indicates that the dataset doesn’t exhibit very extreme variations in data.

 - Distribution of Precipitation:

-The precipitation data was **highly skewed**, meaning most recorded values were **low or near zero**, while a few extreme values represented heavy rainfall events.
+  -The precipitation data was **highly skewed**, meaning most recorded values were **low or near zero**, while a few extreme values represented heavy rainfall events.
 This suggests that **rainfall is not evenly distributed**, with dry periods being far more common than high-rainfall periods.

 - Temperature vs Precipitation:

-A scatter plot was used to visualize the relationship between **temperature and precipitation**.
+  -A scatter plot was used to visualize the relationship between **temperature and precipitation**.
 The plot **showed no strong correlation**, meaning that **higher temperatures do not necessarily lead to increased precipitation** or vice versa.
 This means that there are several other factors that affect precipitation in an area.

 -----
 ## <a name="_2nx725dvg3g"></a>**Forecasting Model:**